-Address - Office 7, The Courtyard, Gaulby Lane, Stoughton, Leicestershire, LE2 2FL
+Office 7, The Courtyard Gaulby Lane, Stoughton LE2 2FL E-mail - info@jawalker.co.uk

-E-mail - john.walker@flintbishop.co.uk

 Physical Security

 In school, every secure area has individuals who are responsible for ensuring that the space is securely maintained and controlled if unoccupied, i.e. locked.
 Offices and cupboards that contain personal data should be secured if the processor is not present.